 Grotto Beach is Hermanus’s premier bathing beach with clean sand and clear water.
 The beach has received Blue Flag status and lifeguards are on hand during peak hours.
 It is close to Klein River Lagoon mouth and so children can play in the safer calmer water of the lagoon as well as in the sea.
 Grotto Beach is at the Stanford end of town, so one does not have to negotiate the traffic of Hermanus to get there.
 There are also several tidal pools in Hermanus, which provide safe swimming.

 Other beaches can be found all along the coast from Walker Bay Nature Reserve round to Pearly Beach.
 Our children’s favourite beach is Die Plaat near De Kelders – this is not a swimming beach as the sea is dangerous here, but our boys love the fabulous caves and all the sand dunes.
-Stanford’s Cove also at De Kelders is a better option for swimming.
+Stanford’s Cove at De Kelders is a better option for swimming.
 Further around the coast Franskraal (where there are some good rock pools) and Pearly Beach are also worth exploring.

 There are many birds to see at Phillipskop itself, but it is also an excellent base from which to explore the Overberg.
 Popular birdwatching spots include the Klein River Lagoon, the wheatbelt between Caledon and Bredasdorp, and the seasonal pans towards Agulhas.
-Suggestions for several popular birding routes can be found on the Overberg Birding Route website.
+Suggestions for several popular birding routes can be found on the Birdlife Overberg website.

 Phillipskop is a great base if you want to visit the most southerly point of Africa, Cape Agulhas.
 The Cape Agulhas National Park is just a one and a half hour’s drive from Phillipskop.
 Proclaimed in 1999, it is one of the most recent National Parks in South Africa and still developing.
 The coastline is wild and you can see a number of shipwrecks near the shore-line, as well as visit the lighthouse.
 There are wonderful rockpools near the board walk to the southern-most tip, and you have a chance of seeing whales, as well as coastal birds, Cape fur seals and dolphins.